-15. Following the submission of our Expression of Interest we have been invited to participate in further discussions with officials to develop the proposals over the coming weeks in line with the Spending Review timescales.

-- 16. Working groups have been set up for each of the strands of work involving all authorities, the LEP and key partners.
-A senior level coordination group has also been established to oversee the development of the proposals. - 17.
-The County, City and District Leaders have agreed to meet to consider revised proposals later in October. - 18.
-If at that stage a further iteration of the proposals are agreed, it is likely this will be followed by a discussion with Ministers and decisions about the next stages agreed.
+- 17. Following the submission of our Expression of Interest we have been participating in further discussions with officials to further develop the proposals. - 18.
+Working groups have been set up for each of the strands of work involving all authorities, the Local Enterprise Partnership, and health partners.
+A senior level coordination group has also been established to oversee the development of the proposals. - 19.
+The County, City and District Leaders meet to consider revised proposals late in October, if at that stage a further iteration of the proposals are agreed, it is likely this will be followed by a discussion with Ministers and decisions about the next stages agreed.